smallpaes/Cellvoyant-Data-Visualization-Tool/README.md

 ## Nice to Have

+- Discuss with the user and update the styling of the bounding box
 - Loading state indicators for distribution chart during each viewport updates
 - Component testing and function unit testing
 - Progressive rendering with initial sampling: